 If you are renovating your investment property while there is already a tenant in place, ask them for feedback on their experience in the unit.
 How does the system perform?
 Do they believe it might be too warm or too cold?
 Insulation could also be a factor.

 Your tenants are going to be the ones who have to use the system and they may have more insight than you do.
-For example, they may know which systems are easier to maintain, or whether a certain one is an actually good value for money.
+For example, they may know which systems are easier to maintain, or whether a certain one is actually good value for money.
 Speak to them soon and see what they can offer you in terms of advice and recommendations.

 Always evaluate your tenant’s input.
 But don’t just blindly follow it—your tenant might not know much about HVAC systems.
 By asking them, you’ll make them feel involved, but you don’t have to take their advice verbatim.

 The world of HVAC systems can offer so much choice that it may be hard for you to focus in on one particular brand.
-Whatever you choose, make sure to schedule routine maintenance which has shown to extend the life whatever system you choose.
+Whatever you choose, make sure to schedule routine maintenance which has shown to extend the life of whatever system you choose.
 Happy hunting!